Code-Institute-Submissions/francisillingworth-milestone-project-2/README.md

 ### Features left to implement

 There are a few features that I would like to implement further down the line.
-1) A picture carousel on index.html and a gallery page containing additional photos of birmingham.
+1) A picture carousel on index.html and a gallery page containing additional photos of Birmingham.
 2) An proper booking platform for all of the hotels/bars/restaurants etc.
 3) I would like to include automated emails to the sender once the form has been submitted acknowledging receipt of email.